developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

  <img alt="" style="height:350px" src="eb26-01.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>
-6. **On the Windows computer running Chrome, enter the IP address and port number** obtained in Step 5 into a new browser window. **Note: Only Google Chrome is supported**.
+6. **In Chrome on the Windows computer, enter the IP address and port number** obtained in Step 5 into a new browser window.<br>
+ **NOTE: EAC supports only Google Chrome**.<br>
  After a moment, a splash page appears with a section similar to the image below. **Enter the EB app type**:<br>
  <img alt="" style="height:100px" src="eb26_09.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>
-7. After a moment, the browser window displays the EB app and the configurator similar to the image below:
+7. After a moment, the browser window displays the EB app and configuration options similar to the image below:
  <img alt="" style="height:450px" src="eb26-02.png"/>
  _Click image to enlarge; ESC to exit_.
  <br>

-##### The tool is now ready to accept field mappings for the EB app.
+#### The tool is now ready to accept field mappings for the EB app.

 -----

-## II.
-Map App to Functions
+## Step 2 - Map App to Functions

 DOM injection works by inserting CSS, JavaScript and/or meta tags into a running app, enhancing the app with the functionality contained within the inserted code.
-EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving it in a file.
-Once that file is pushed to the target device, the desired functionality is available the next time the EB app is launched.
+EAC converts the field and/or key mappings made through its GUI into the necessary CSS, JavaScript and/or meta tags to be inserted, saving that code in a file.
+Once that file is pushed to the target device, the desired functionality is available next time the app is launched.

 EAC is ready to use when its two-panel display appears in the workstation's browser similar to the image below.
 The process begins by clicking on a field in the left-hand app window and assigning it an input or output function on the right.
 Selections are saved automatically.
 Clicking the "DOWNLOAD" stores all settings into the file for deployment to the device(s).